davekinkead/thesis/chapters/06-states-of-nature/chapter.coffee.md

 In a Prisoner's Dilemma, the optimal strategy for each player is contingent on the other player's action (this is what makes it a _game_).
 The typical represention of the payoff matrix using ordinal preferences is like so:

     #  2,2 | 4,1
     # -----------
     #  1,4 | 3,3

 The socially optimal outcome is for both players to cooperate, yet no rational player would do so.
 If the other player cooperates, the best strategy is to defect (1 > 2), and if the other player defects, then defection remains the best strategy (3 > 4).
 As a symetric game, the same holds true for the other player.
 Mutual defection is the only Nash Equilibrium point.

+--> rewrite
+First up, lets define some payoff matrixes for various games.
+A Prisoner's Dilemma is a two (or more) player symmertic non-cooperative non-zero sum game that has payoffs for each player based on the behaviour of other players.
+We will create a generic function that returns a tuple representing conditional player outcomes, based on a tuple of player actions eg `[1,0]` for player 1 cooperate & player 2 defect.

+    prisoners_dilemma = (game) ->
+      payoffs = {
+        "1,1": [3,3],
+        "1,0": [1,4],
+        "0,1": [4,1],
+        "0,0": [2,2],
+      }
+      payoffs[game.toString()]

 One interpretation of Hobbes is to model the state of nature as a single round Prisoner's Dilemma.
 If the game is played only once, then all rational players will defect (see XXX for a formal proof).
 But what of irrational players who cooperate in a altruistic lapse of judgement?
 This possibility is inconsequentual to Hobbes' argument.
 For the State of Nature to be a _war of all against all_, only the expectation of conflict is necessary for other rational agents to strike first.
 When confronted with altruists in a pure strategy Prisoner's Dilemma, the rational player defects and peace is impossible.

+> despite the fact that both players cooperating is Pareto efficient, the only Nash equilibrium is when both players choose to defect.

 The single round interpretation of the State of Nature is extremely implausible however.
 It requires that players only interact once .... yes death is a possibility but....
 Hobbes also says that ....

+!!!
+Threat of death & therefore minimax is the major objection.

 A far more plausible model is an iterated PD.
 List problems and then over come them....